 chassis, suspension, and electronics platform.
 As with the hugely successful

-models that came before it, the 2018 Gold Wing will not only change the
+models that came before it, the 2018 Gold Wing will not only change the manner

-model weighs over 80 pounds less than its predecessor while still offering
+new model weighs over 80 pounds less than its predecessor while still offering

 comfortable touring capability.

 The design of the all-new 2018 Gold Wing emphasizes the bike's